-The SPOC for our school is: Name: Miss K Timmins
+The SPOC for our school is: Name: Mr T Lloyd - Price

-All staff within our school will be on alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection.
+All staff within our school will be on alert to changes in a child behaviour or attitude which could indicate that they are in need of help or protection.

-We will use specialist online monitoring software, which in this school is called Smoothwall.
+We will use specialist online monitoring and filtering software, which in this school is called Smoothwall.
 This will be monitored by the DSL.
 All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/vulnerable to radicalisation.

-Our school has a "no platform" policy.
+Our school has a "no platform" policy and a prevent risk assessment.

-15.0 Pupils/students who are vulnerable to exploitation, trafficking, or so-called 'honour-based' abuse (including female genital mutilation and forced marriage)
+15.0 Pupils/students who are vulnerable to exploitation, trafficking, or so-called 'honourbased' abuse (including female genital mutilation and forced marriage)